Appropriate Adults

 Am I Suitable to Volunteer?

-With a commitment of at least 6 months to the role and a genuine passion to improving the lives of young people and families, you are already suitable!
+With a commitment of at least a year to the role and a genuine passion to support someone at their time of need in a non-judgmental way, you are already suitable!

 We require someone who can be a positive role model for young people, a champion of their needs, interests and aspirations and someone who can listen and offer encouragement.